oreillyross/developer-notes/Design_Patterns_Python.md

 2. Delegation - observer, chain of responsibility (state changes etc)
 3. Composition - If you take in member variables to determine behaviour - strategy pattern

+You can use multiple ways together to achieve the open/closed principle effect.

 1. Interface segregation principle